-Setting up broadband in Portugal
+Setting up internet in Portugal

-The amount of people in Portugal who use a broadband internet connection is far lower than the rest of Europe but it is quickly catching up due to the fact that there have been massive upgrades in both the cable and DSL sectors over the past couple of years.
+The amount of people who used internet in Portugal was lower than other parts of Europe but it has been catching up since massive upgrades in both the cable and DSL sectors in past years.

 - Your name